FridljDa/personal-website/content/authors/admin/_index.md

 ---

 I am enthusiastic about applying mathematical ideas to solve real-world problems, by developing interpretable statistical methods, accompanied by robust software implementations.
 From a statistical perspective, this interest encompasses high-dimensional data, selective inference, and supervised learning.

-I studied Mathematics in Regensburg, and was fortunate to spend time at Hebrew University of Jerusalem, Yale and Stanford during my studies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.